shabin5785/LearnAngularJS/Doc_4.md

 - we can set href="user" in a link to navigate. but this will cause a reload of application as clicking a link normally does.
 Thats the default html behavioour.
 This should be avoided.
 Use routerlink directive provided by angular for this.

 routerlink="/" for home and routerlink="user".. etc we can also use property binding for this [routerlink]="['/user','shoppin','edit']". here we can specify all parts of the url as elements of array.
 Only the first part needs to have '/' to make it absolute.
+The array notation allows us to construct complex routes.